neumannLizzie/conditional-covariance/README.md

     ([2010](#ref-Yin.etal_2010)).

 > \[!IMPORTANT\]
-> Using method 4. requires specification of bandwidths per mode.
+> Using method 4. requires specification of bandwidths h_m per mode.
 You can
 > try out different ones.

 ``` r